 - Short and Long Term Goals

 Blending your anticipated length of ownership with your future goals and plans

-Once we identify your wish list, we begin identifying properties.
-We pride ourselves on getting to know our clients on a much deeper level than most, and therefore are able to diligently choose properties that we know will be a good fit.
+Once I identify your wish list, we begin identifying properties.
+I pride myself on getting to know my clients on a much deeper level than most, and therefore are able to diligently choose properties that I know will be a good fit.
 However, please be aware that sometimes you won’t be able to get everything on your wish list.
 Many aim to achieve 80% of their list, as we have to be cognizant of your budget as well!

-- We will begin to send you properties that are the closest match to the majority of your criteria where you will be able to easily mark the ones you like and don’t like, allowing us to get a further understanding of what will be the right fit.
+- I can begin to send you properties that are the closest match to the majority of your criteria where you will be able to easily mark the ones you like and don’t like, allowing us to get a further understanding of what will be the right fit.
 You’ll also be notified in real time as new properties that match your criteria come on the market.

 - It’s now time to schedule showings!
 While buying a home is one of the biggest financial investments you will likely make, let’s make sure you are truly ready, as the best homes will go quickly and we don’t want you to miss out!